kisslinux/repo/README.md

 Ensure that the package builds successfully on your system before creating a pull request.
 If for some reason it **does not**, open an issue if assistance is needed.

-Pull requests should only contain the new package and any dependencies which do not yet exist in any of the repositories.

 ## Linting